 The ServeRAID programs come with the optional ServeRAID adapters and with server models that have a ServeRAID adapter preinstalled.
 If your server has a ServeRAID adapter installed, you must use the ServeRAID Configuration program to define and configure your disk-array subsystem before you install your operating system.
-See "Configuring the server" "Chapter 5.
-Using IBM ServeRAID," on page 29 for more detailed information.
+See "Working with adapters" on page 51 for more detailed information.